 This Haunting Road Trip Through Nebraska Ghost Towns Is One You Won't Forget

-Ghost towns dot the landscape in Nebraska like the random spots on a Dalmation.
+Ghost towns dot the landscape in Nebraska like the random spots on a Dalmatian.
 From the badlands to the lowlands and even just outside some of the bigger cities, through the years entire towns have dried up and disappeared from the Cornhusker State.

-We’ve rounded up six of those towns and wrapped them up neatly in a planned road trip of Nebraska Ghost Towns you’ll find hauntingly unforgettable.
+We’ve rounded up six of those towns and wrapped them up neatly in a planned road trip of Nebraska ghost towns you’ll find hauntingly unforgettable.
 The locations are plotted on this Google Map you can easily bookmark and later access to get directions on your phone or print out a full itinerary to take with you.
 As plotted, this trip is just over 12 hours of drive time.
 You may want to split it up into two days so you can spend as much time at each location as you want.